open-cogsci/datamatrix/doc-pelican/include/api/functional.md

 ## class __memoize__

+*Requires json_tricks*

 A memoization decorator that stores the result of a function call, and returns the stored value when the function is called again with the same arguments.
 That is, memoization is a specific kind of caching that improves performance for expensive function calls.

-This decorator only works for arguments and return values that can be serialized (i.e. arguments that you can pickle).
+This decorator only works for return values that can be pickled, and arguments that can be serialized to `json`.

 The memoized function becomes a callable object.
 To clear the memoization cache, call the `.clear()` function on the memoized